Generation Swine: Recording

 Musically, the album shows Mötley trying to update their image and sound, experimenting with trends such as electronica and alternative rock.
 The songs draw heavy influence from Cheap Trick in the first half of the record.
 Rick Nielsen and Robin Zander did backing vocals in some songs.
-Most of the album was written while Corabi was with the band, and as such Neil had difficulty adjusting his voice to the material and sound.
+Most of the album was written while Corabi was still with the band, and as such Neil had difficulty adjusting his voice to the material and sound.
 "There's a lot on that album that I'd have changed had I been there from the start," he remarked.
 "I didn't think the producer really knew what he was doing, because he wouldn't let me sing in the style I was accustomed to.
 He wouldn't let Mick play his usual way either.
 It was a nightmare."

 Even with Neil back in the band, the album proved a departure from traditional Mötley albums.
 Besides the aforementioned experimentation, the album featured Sixx and Lee on lead vocals for the first time: Sixx on "Rocketship" (a love song for his new romance with model Donna D'Errico) and parts of "Find Myself"; and Lee on "Brandon" (a namesake song for his first-born son, and his then-current wife, Pamela Anderson) and "Beauty".

 Lyrically, Generation Swine ranges from songs about drugs and prostitution such as "Find Myself" and "Beauty", to the anti-suicide stance on "Flush" and familial love on "Rocketship" and "Brandon".
 Lee was more involved in the writing for Generation Swine than with previous Mötley Crüe albums, and "Brandon" is described as being a heartfelt tribute to his newborn son.
 In negative reviews of the album, critics often made fun of the song "Brandon" for being overly sentimental.
 In a March 1998 interview with Spin, Sixx said that this upset him, commenting "[the critics] love it when Tommy's busted with a gun or having sex in a video, but he's not even human to them.
 How can you expect someone to not write about the most beautiful thing that's ever happened in his life?".